Glossary

 Punch-In

-A punch-in is a digital crop technique used in short-form clipping to zoom into a specific region of a landscape video frame — also called a punch-in zoom, digital zoom, crop zoom, dynamic crop, zoom cut, subject crop, or auto-punch-in.
-It is the primary method clippers use to reframe 16:9 source footage into portrait 9:16 clips ready for TikTok, Reels, and YouTube Shorts.
+A punch-in is a digital crop that zooms into part of a landscape video frame — also called a punch-in zoom, digital zoom, crop zoom, dynamic crop, zoom cut, subject crop, or auto-punch-in.
+It is the most common way clippers turn 16:9 source footage into portrait 9:16 clips for TikTok, Reels, and YouTube Shorts.

-Punch-ins carry a secondary use: uniquification.
-Changing the frame crop alters the pixel hash of every frame, which makes content-ID visual fingerprinting less effective.
-This is meaningful protection against false-positive Content ID claims on content that qualifies as commentary or where the clipper has a licensing arrangement — but it is not a complete solution.
-Audio fingerprints are unchanged by visual crop operations.
-For source channels with active Content ID enrollment, a punch-in needs to be paired with at least minor audio modification (pitch shift of ±2–3 cents, or slight speed variation in the 0.97×–1.03× range) to reduce claim rates meaningfully.
+Punch-ins do double duty as uniquification.
+Changing the crop changes the pixel hash of every frame, which weakens visual fingerprint matching.
+That is genuine protection against false-positive claims on material that qualifies as commentary, or where you have a licensing arrangement — but it is not the whole job.
+Audio fingerprints do not care about your crop; the waveform is identical to the source.
+On channels with active Content ID enrollment, pair the crop with a small audio change — a pitch shift of ±2–3 cents, or speed in the 0.97×–1.03× range — or expect the claims to keep landing.

 Related Terms